 This will create a file with the correctly formatted filename and YAFM block.

-Note that you must still add the author
+Note that you must still add the author block.

 You can also create pages using rake: